Birkbeck2/web-development/using-git-and-github.md

 +[Previous](workshop-2.md) | [All](README.md) | [Next](using-git-and-github.md)
 ```

-While many developers continue to use Git at the command line, you also have the option of using your IDE (e.g. VS Code) or repository provider (e.g. GitHub) to make Git commands more visual.
+While many developers continue to use Git at the command line, you also have the option of using your code editor (e.g. VS Code) or repository provider (e.g. GitHub) to make Git commands more visual.

 ![VS Code's source control tool for Git](images/git-vs-code-diff.png)

 ## Git concepts
-To get started, you need to understand Git concepts, which are closely tied to Git commands.
+Before you get started, you need to understand the basic Git concepts, which are closely tied to Git commands.
 This short LinkedIn learning course (19 minutes) walks through each common Git command using legos as a visualization.

 > Morten Rand-Hendriksen, "Git from Scratch," LinkedIn Learning, June 30, 2022, [https://www.linkedin.com/learning/git-from-scratch](https://www.linkedin.com/learning/git-from-scratch).